Student Blogs and Videos

-Welcome to the student blog page for the Beloit College Museum Studies Program!
+Welcome to the student blog and video page for the Beloit College Museum Studies Program!

 The Beloit Museum Studies Class Blog is a place where Introduction to Museum Studies students are posting, peer editing, and commenting on museum issues, thinking about museum exhibits and internet resources, and responding to readings.
 Professor Gwen Kelly also moderates, contributes, and comments from time to time.